High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: Summary Conclusions

 Late-time neutrino emission contributes the most towards the detectability of precursor neutrino signals, as neutrino absorption from the source environment is the weakest at that stage.
 We find that the expected fluxes for magnetized jets powered by protomagnetars are below the IceCube detection range, but may be observed in IceCube-Gen2 if the external material is sufficiently extended.
-For WR stars, there is little observable signal for a source distance of 100 Mpc and neutrinos typically get absorbed by their dense interiors; for BSGs, when $B_{\rm dip} \gtrsim 3\times10^{15}\, {\rm G}$ and $P_i \lesssim 1.5\,{\rm ms}$, which correspond to the most energetic jets, one might detect $\sim 10$ neutrino events with IceCube-Gen2.
-Magnetised outflows from RSG progenitors at distances up to 100 Mpc could yield as many as dozens of neutrino events with IceCube-Gen2.
+For WR stars, there is little observable signal for a source distance of 100 Mpc and neutrinos typically get absorbed by their dense interiors; for BSGs, when $B_{\rm dip} \gtrsim 3\times10^{15}\, {\rm G}$ and $P_i \lesssim 1.5\,{\rm ms}$, which correspond to the most energetic jets, one might detect $\sim 15$ neutrino events with IceCube-Gen2 for $s=2$, but fewer events if $s=1$.
+Magnetized outflows from RSG progenitors at distances up to 100 Mpc could yield as many as $\sim 40$ detectable neutrino events with IceCube-Gen2 for $s=2$ and $\sim 3$ events for $s=1$.
 The precursor neutrino signatures from BSG and RSG progenitors are one of the few ways of observing jets launched in their core collapses which are otherwise hard to directly detect electromagnetically.
 Thus, searches for neutrinos coincident with possible nearby transients from the collapse of RSGs and BSGs may provide an unique opportunity to study the presence of jets using the multimessenger approach.